jaimeiniesta/metainspector/README.md

     page.host                # Hostname of the page (like, sitevalidator.com, without the scheme) page.root_url            # Root url (scheme + host, like http://sitevalidator.com/)
-    page.title               # title of the page, as string page.links               # array of strings, with every link found on the page as an absolute URL page.internal_links      # array of strings, with every internal link found on the page as an absolute URL page.external_links      # array of strings, with every external link found on the page as an absolute URL page.meta['keywords']    # meta keywords, as string
+    page.title               # title of the page, as string page.links.raw           # every link found, unprocessed
+    page.links.all           # every link found on the page as an absolute URL page.links.http          # every HTTP link found
+    page.links.non_http      # every non-HTTP link found
+    page.links.internal      # every internal link found on the page as an absolute URL page.links.external      # every external link found on the page as an absolute URL page.meta['keywords']    # meta keywords, as string
     page.meta['description'] # meta description, as string
     page.description         # returns the meta description, or the first long paragraph if no meta description is found